A Longitudinal Multi-modal Dataset for Dementia Monitoring and Diagnosis: Collecting the longitudinal multimodal corpus

 \subsection{Transcription}

-A subset of the spoken data (51 sessions from 8 participants) were transcribed manually by experienced dialogue transcribers, using PRAAT\footnote{\url{https://www.fon.hum.uva.nl/praat/}}.
-As well as the words spoken, transcripts include significant non-verbal events such utterance timings, pauses, laughter, crying, sighing, yawning, whispering, coughing as well as disfluencies including mis-speaking and reformulation.
-The transcription convention used was developed on the basis of the CHAT protocol \cite{macwhinney2000childes} and techniques for transcribers provided in \cite{10.1093/llc/fqr018}
+A subset of the spoken data (51 sessions from 8 participants spanning several weeks) were transcribed manually by experienced dialogue transcribers, using PRAAT.\footnote{\url{https://www.fon.hum.uva.nl/praat/}} As well as the words spoken, transcripts include significant non-verbal events such as utterance timings, pauses, laughter, crying, yawning, whispering, coughing as well as disfluencies including mis-speaking and reformulation.
+The transcription convention used was developed on the basis of the CHAT protocol \cite{MacWhinney1992TheCP} and techniques for transcribers \cite{Garrard2011TechniquesFT}.